 All prerequisites must be satisfied before taking any of the following required courses.
-For example, Mechatronics Engineering majors must choose MATH 2345 Discrete Mathematics as their math elective, and Computer Science students should choose PHYS 2211/2212 in Area D and MATH 3260 as their math elective.
+For example, Mechatronics Engineering majors must choose MATH 2345 Discrete Mathematics as their math elective, and Computer Science students must choose PHYS 2211 in Area D and MATH 3260 as their math elective.

 Students of any major who satisfy certificate course prerequisites, including Engineering Standing, are welcome.

 - MTRE 4001 - Modeling and Feedback Control of Dynamic Systems